zenkay/bigdata-ecosystem/public/awesomebigdata.md

 * [Hortonworks HOYA](http://hortonworks.com/blog/introducing-hoya-hbase-on-yarn/) - application that can deploy HBase cluster on YARN.
 * [Jumbune](http://www.jumbune.org/) - Jumbune is an open-source product built for analyzing Hadoop cluster and MapReduce jobs..
 * [Marathon](https://github.com/mesosphere/marathon) - Mesos framework for long-running services.
+* [Myriad](https://github.com/mesos/myriad) - a mesos framework designed for scaling YARN clusters on Mesos.
+Myriad can expand or shrink one or more YARN clusters in response to events as per configured rules and policies..
+* [Neflix SimianArmy](https://github.com/Netflix/SimianArmy) - a suite of tools for keeping your cloud operating in top form.

+## Container Manager

+* [Docker](https://www.docker.com/) - an open platform for developers and sysadmins to build, ship, and run distributed applications.
+* [Google Container Engine](https://cloud.google.com/container-engine/) - Run Docker containers on Google Cloud Platform, powered by Kubernetes.
+* [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) - open source implementation of container cluster management.

 ## Applications